IgniteUI/igniteui-docfx/en/components/drag_drop.md

 #### Demo

-Drag the dialog using the handle.
+Drag e-mails on the right into the folders on the left.

 <div class="sample-container loading" style="height:325px">
     <iframe id="email-sample-iframe" src='{environment:demosBaseUrl}/interactions/email-sample' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>